dvln/out/README.md

 output until it is configured, see below).
 One can, of course, redirect either or both of these output streams anywhere via io.Writers (or multi-Writers).
 One can also send output to the two output streams via an io.Writer at the desired level.
-There are a couple ways to get a writer but the easiest way is direct: out.TRACE, out.DEBUG, out.VERBOSE, out.INFO, out.NOTE, out.ISSUE, out.ERROR, out.FATAL, eg:
+You can give the pkg any io.Writer for any output level for both the screen and log file output, so you have control.
+Additionally, if you just want an io.Writer for an existing output level you can use the built-in writers as another way to send output via the 'out' package, see the out.TRACE, out.DEBUG, out.VERBOSE, out.INFO, out.NOTE, out.ISSUE, out.ERROR and out.FATAL io.Writers that are directly accessible, eg:

  * fmt.Fprintf(out.DEBUG, "%s", someDebugString)    (same as out.Debug(..))
  * fmt.Fprintf(out.INFO, "%s", someString)          (same as out.Print|out.Info)